dotnet/dotnet-docker/samples/dotnetapp/README.md

 docker run --rm dotnetapp Hello .NET Core from Docker
 ```

 The commands above run unit tests as part `docker build`.
-You can also [run tests as part of `docker run`](dotnet-docker-unit-testing.md), which gives you the option to save test logs on your local disk.
+You can also [run .NET unit tests as part of `docker run`](dotnet-docker-unit-testing.md).
+The following instructions provide you with the simplest way of doing that.

 ```console
 docker build --target testrunner -t dotnetapp:test .